bminer/node-mysql-queues/README.md

 This queues 'ROLLBACK' and calls `execute()`
 You should call either `commit()` or `rollback()` exactly once.
 Once you call `rollback()` on this Queue, you should discard it.

+### `require('mysql-queues')(client, debug)

+Attaches mysql-queues to the mysql client.
+When `debug` mode is enabled, debugging messages are printed to standard error when certain exceptions occur.
+When you queue a query, the call stack becomes somewhat useless, and it can become difficult to determine which query is causing a problem.
+The debug feature allows you to more easily determine which query that caused a problem.